 Upon entry of a permanent domestic abuse protective order, the court shall enter identifying information of the person who the order is against into the Iowa criminal justice information system.
 When the order is no longer in effect, the information will be deleted.

 Sometimes a Respondent (the person who the order is against) will consent to the protection order.
-This means he or she agrees to the protection order and the judge does not make a finding that domestic abuse occurred.
+This means they agree to the protection order and the judge does not make a finding that domestic abuse occurred.
 It is unclear if this new Iowa law applies when the Respondent consents to the protection order or if it only applies to orders where the judge made a finding that domestic abuse occurred.
 The federal law prohibits firearm possession when there is a consent protection order, however, so even a Respondent who consents should still be banned from possessing firearms.

 The new law does not include a specific enforcement procedure telling law enforcement how to seize the firearms.
-If a victim of domestic violence knows that the abuser has a firearm, she or he could bring a contempt action against the abuser to force the abuser to turn in the firearm.
+If a victim of domestic violence knows that the abuser has a firearm, they could bring a contempt action against the abuser to force the abuser to turn in the firearm.

 Providing help for problems involving basic issues of health, safety and survivial is a priority for Iowa Legal Aid.
 Legal assistance is provided statewide to protect survivors of domestic violence.